Gab0/straintables/README.md

 $lmdownload --organism "Lactobacillus plantarum" --strain WCFS1
 ```

-Please note that although `fetchDataNCBI.py` contatins various methods to ensure the correct file names for downloaded genomes,
+Please note that although the script `lmdownload` contatins various methods to ensure the correct file names for downloaded genomes,
 it's recommended to check the folder after the process.

 The user can manually add desired genomes and annotations, as explained in the next subsections: